Labour's school reforms - good or bad for education?

 Tickets £4.50 plus booking fee via EventBrite

 Via the Children’s Well-being and Schools Bill, Labour’s intention is to introduce one national curriculum, a shared core, which all state schools including academies will have to follow.
 The new curriculum, they claim, will reflect the diversity of communities in the U.K., prepare students to overcome barriers they face and address the issues facing our society.
 Music, art, drama and sport will not be neglected.
 Reforms will set young people up for life and work and will drive high and rising standards.
+Children with special needs will be made to feel more included.

 Speakers